Branding your strategy: how CMOs can lead with a big organising idea

 It’s an odd skill set, requiring an unusual combination of what is often (probably erroneously) called ‘left-brain’ and ‘right-brain’ skills.

-It’s not the depth of talent in either that matters very much at all – it’s the relative scarcity of the combination.
-Many people are deeply analytic; many are intensely creative; few are even averagely ok at both.
+It’s not the depth of talent in either that matters very much—it’s the relative scarcity of the combination.
+Many people are deeply analytical, and many others are intensely creative, but few are even averagely good at both.

-Half the battle is listening skills – to come up with something that resonates powerfully with both the organisation’s strategic imperatives and the leadership’s collective personality.
+Half the battle is listening skills—coming up with something that resonates powerfully with both the organisation’s strategic imperatives and the leadership’s collective personality.

 The other half is the often laborious and sometimes frustrating process of sifting and sifting through the millions of grains of sand until you stumble upon a few tiny specs of gold.

-Then the third half of the battle, to torture the metaphor, is developing the influencing skills to share your ideas with the decision-makers; persuading at the same time as listening to see if it’s resonating as you hoped, or whether there’s a better version still to be discovered.
+Finally, the third half of the battle, to torture the metaphor, is developing the influencing skills to share your ideas with the decision-makers.
+While listening, you must persuade to see if it’s resonating as you hoped or whether a better version is still to be discovered.

 Alternatively, be the company’s founder and dominant shareholder, in which case you can simply tell everyone what the big idea is.